What Information Should You Include in Your Hunting Plan

 2. Talk to locals: Talk to people who live in the area or other hunters who have hunted there before.
 They can provide valuable insights about the area, including the best hunting spots and potential hazards.

-3. Check out maps: Look at topographic maps of the area to get a better understanding of the terrain, potential water sources, and hunting routes.
+3. Check out maps: Look at the area's topographic maps to better understand the terrain, potential water sources, and hunting routes.

 4. Scout the area: Visit the area before you plan to hunt to get a firsthand look at the terrain, identify potential hazards, and determine the best spots to set up.